Animal Control Specialists

 (Myotis Lucifugus)

 There are many species of bats in Illinois including the Northern Myotis (Myotis septentrionalis), Indiana bat (Myotis sodalist), Red bat (Lasiurus borealis), Hoary bat (Lasiurus cinereus), Silver-haired bat (Lasionycteris noctivagans), Eastern Pipistrelle (Pipistrellus subflavus), and Big Brown bat (Eptesicus fuscus).
-Of all the bat species in Illinois, the Little Brown bat (Myotis lucifugus) account for the majority of conflicts with humans and will be the focus of the discussion below.
+Of all the bat species in Illinois, the Little Brown bat (Myotis lucifugus) accounts for most conflicts with humans and will be the focus of the discussion below.

 Biology: